Skip to main content

 Returned value

-• A map whose keys and values are constructed from the key array and value array/map.
+• A map with keys and values constructed from the key array and value array/map.

 Example